7 of the Best Day Trips Around Australia

 Spend your day feeing the wild dolphins by hand or tobogganing down the sand dunes.
 Looking to do some exploring?
 Take a swim around the shipwrecks not too far off the beach.
 If you don’t feel like swimming, take part in a 4WD sand safari or hike around the island.

 Mole Creek Caves – TAS

 No matter what time of year it is, the Mole Creek Caves are always open.
 If you are a family who loves trying new things, there’s a choice of three different tours for the family to enjoy.
 Each tour is only 45 minutes long!

 Dress for cooler weather as the caves don’t reach temperatures over 9 degrees.
 Enjoy some food at one of the local cafes to refuel after a day of exploring before enjoying your trip home.

 Make sure you’re protected for your journey.
-Click here to find out more about eric Comprehensive Car Insurance.
+Visit us to find out more about Eric Comprehensive Car Insurance.

 This article may contain general financial product advice that does not take into account your personal financial circumstance.
 Make sure you read the Product Disclosure Statement (PDS) before making any decisions about your insurance.

 (Image Sources: VisitMelbourne.com, Wakefield Regional Council, DarwinWaterfront Corporation, DiscoverTasmania.com.au)